-The research group aims to extract blood flow data from CT images of the heart using image-based simulations.
+This project aims to extract blood flow data from CT images of the heart using image-based simulations.
 The goal is earlier and more accurate detection as well as improved management of cardiac diseases.

 From Simple Models to In Vivo Measurements

-They have bridged the gap by developing and evaluating an approach in which intracardiac flow fields are computed based on patient-specific high-resolution cardiac CT data.
-The heart is segmented at one cardiac phase, and advanced registration techniques are used to track the heart wall.
+Even though many forms of functional imaging data and modelling approaches are currently available, a gap persists between modelling and experimental research.
+This project has bridged the gap by developing and evaluating an approach in which intracardiac flow fields are computed based on patient-specific high-resolution cardiac CT data.
+The heart is segmented and advanced registration techniques are used to track the heart wall.
 Using computational techniques usually employed by the automotive or aerospace industry, detailed intracardiac and vascular blood fields are obtained.

-While 4D Flow MRI can obtain accurate intracardiac flow fields, the use of computer tomography data allows for studying patient groups that cannot be studied using magnetic resonance imaging.
+The results show that the 4D Flow CT method can produce blood-flow patterns that are qualitatively and quantitatively similar to the current reference standard 4D Flow MRI, but at higher resolution.
 The high resolution also allows the simulated data to reveal processes that couldn’t be studied before, like the coagulation of blood or the occurrence of turbulence in the blood flow.